-For many years I split my yoga asana practice in to two parts, on one side I dedicated my learning to the therapeutic qualities and on the other side advancing my practice.
-It was a while before I realized that they were one in the same and it took longer to realize that “advanced” transition could lead to greater ease and freedom.
-This video is born out of my understand of what I used to consider to be just an advanced transition.
+For many years I split my yoga asana practice into two parts.
+On one side I dedicated my learning to the therapeutic qualities and on the other side advancing my practice.
+It was a while before I realized that they were one and the same and it took longer to realize that “advanced” transition could lead to greater ease and freedom.
+This video is born out of my understanding of what I used to consider to be just an advanced transition.

 There are two main anatomical actions that I go over in this video:

 Elevation of the Scapula: Shoulder blades raise up toward the ears

 Extension at the Elbow Joint: The Elbow straightening.

 Elevation of the scapula is the main action in relieving neck pressure because when executed with enough strength, the head will lift off of the ground.
 Once you have the strength and control over the muscles that create elevation (mainly the upper fibers of the trapezius muscles) you will then have the choice of how much weight you place on your head.
 Trying to extend at the elbow joint can help maintain stability and balance as you elevate your scapula and can assist in rising away from the ground.